 The first part of the new complex to be built was the nurses’ home, which had been funded entirely by Peter Coats.
 Occupying the north-west corner of the site, it was formally opened in July 1896.
 It was ‘sumptuously furnished’ and provided accommodation for about 40 nurses.

 In 1948 it joined the National Health Service under the Paisley & District Hospitals Board of Management for and in 1974 was transferred to the Renfrew District of Argyll & Clyde Health Board.

 The Infirmary closed in 1987, after which part of the main range was used as a care home the rest was converted into flats in about 1995.
 The former nurses’ home was converted into flats in 2005-6.

-A second completely new rebuilt Royal Alexandra Infirmary was built on the site of the former Riccartsbar Hospital and renamed as the Royal Alexander Hospital.
+This second completely rebuilt hospital was then built on the site of the former Riccartsbar Hospital and renamed and renamed as above.

-The Paisley Maternity Hospital was built before the main hospital and sits adjacent to the RAH.
-When it opened its doors in September 1969 it had 112 beds and two authorised places for private patients.
+The Paisley Maternity Hospital the Community Maternity Unit.
+It was built before the main hospital and sits adjacent to the RAH.
+It opened its doors in September 1969 with 112 beds and two authorised places for private patients.